 The Board of Directors of Central Oklahoma Habitat for Humanity reviews each applicant for final approval.
-The Board of Directors makes the final decisions on all applicants to our program.
+The Board makes the final decision on all applicants to our program.

 5. Sweat Equity Meeting

-Once final approval is made, the family is required to attend a sweat equity meeting to discuss the ways in which the family can work to achieve the 300 hours of sweat equity.
+Once final approval is received, the family is required to attend a sweat equity meeting to discuss ways in which the family can work to achieve their 300 hours of sweat equity.

 6. Construction Meeting

 The construction meeting is scheduled with the new home buyer once the framing date of the home is set.
-Prior to this meeting, the new home buyer needs to pick out all colors pertaining to carpet, vinyl flooring, countertops, guttering, windows and front door.
+Prior to this meeting, the buyer will need to select all colors pertaining to carpet, vinyl flooring, countertops, guttering, windows and front door.
 The construction manager will discuss all the components of the home at the construction meeting.